openstack/watcher-specs/specs/pike/implemented/add-power-on-and-off-in-watcher.rst

 consumption is tremendous.
 When workload is not heavy, Watcher can be used to reduce power consumption by triggering a request to power off some idle hosts without VMs.
-And when the workload increases watcher will trigger a "power on" request to fullfill the service requirements.
+And when the workload increases watcher will trigger a "power on" request to fulfill the service requirements.

 This feature includes four sub-features: